-Facilitators: Jim Lyng, Claire O'Dowda, Barbara Hannigan & Dr. Ladislav Timulak

-Throughout all terms, students will work on video using their placement case material.
-Students will role-play both client and counsellor from various theoretical approaches, and will be given feedback and assistance from the group and the supervisor to further develop integration of theories, skills with evidenced based practice.
+Facilitators: Dr. Meg Ryan, Dr. Ladislav Timulak, & Dr. Mark Robinson theoretical approaches and will be given feedback and assistance from the group and the supervisor to further develop integration of theories, skills with evidenced based practice.
 Supervision and interpersonal process recall techniques will be utilised.